FAQ Public

 5. Prescriptions

-If a veterinarian, based upon his/her medical opinion, is willing to dispense medication, then the veterinarian must also provide a prescription in place of said medication should the owner request a prescription.
-If a veterinarian, based upon his/her medical opinion, is not willing to dispense medication, then it would also be appropriate to deny a request for a prescription.
+If a veterinarian determines based on his/her medical judgement, that a prescribed drug is appropriate for treatment and prevention, then the veterinarian must also provide a written prescription in place of said medication upon request by the owner.
+If the client wishes to use a third-party vendor to fill the prescription, the veterinarian can charge the client a reasonable fee.
+If a veterinarian determines based on his/her medical judgement, that it is not appropriate to dispense medication, then it would also be appropriate to deny a client request for a prescription or prescription refill.

 6. Fees Relating to Veterinary Medicine